 During invited visits to Australia in 2017 and 2018 she spoke the Australian National University, the University of Newcastle (New South Wales) and the University of Melbourne, and was keynote speaker in November 2018 at a conference celebrating the first year of Marriage Equality in Australia.
 She was guest speaker on International Women's Day at the University of Palermo, Buenos Aires, in 2018.

 In 2018 Rosemary completed a four-year term as Chair of the ISA Research Committee on Sociology of Law's Working Group on Comparative Study of Legal Professions, an international body of legal scholars working together on research into legal education and the legal professions, for which she organized two conferences in Andorra and programmes of speakers in Portugal, Brazil and Canada.
-She contributed to (and is co-editing) one of its current projects, an international collection on Gender and Careers in the Legal Academy.
+She co-edited and contributed to the RCSL’s international collection on Gender and Careers in the Legal Academy (2021).
 She is also a member (and former executive committee member) of both the Society of Legal Scholars and the Socio-Legal Studies Association and a Fellow of the Royal Society of Arts.

-With a colleague from the Sorbonne, Rosemary had organised a conference on Feminism, Law and Citizenship, to take place in Paris in June 2020, when the advent of Covid-19 forced its postponement.
-It is hoped that the conference will take place in 2021, with Lady Hale as plenary speaker.
+With a colleague from the Sorbonne, Rosemary is currently organising a conference on Feminism, Law and Citizenship, originally planned for 2020 but cancelled because of the pandemic, to take place in Paris in July 2022, with Lady Hale as plenary speaker.

 BA (ANU, 1971), PhD (ANU, 1975), Dip.Ed.
 (Wollongong, 1977), LLB (CNAA, 1989), LLM (UCL, 1991), FHEA (2007), FRSA (2012)